Brandin Cooks Player Prop Bets for NFL Week 17 | Houston vs. San Francisco 1/2/2022

 Recent Performances

-- Cooks did not have a catch in last week's game against the Chargers.
+- Cooks did not record a catch in last week's game against the Chargers.

-- Cooks has chipped in with 15 grabs for 203 yards and two touchdowns over his last three games.
+- Cooks has also added 203 yards on 15 grabs and two touchdowns during his last three games.
 He was targeted 21 times and averaged 67.7 receiving yards per game.

 Cooks' Houston Teammates